THE EAST EUROPEAN ACCURACY LEAGUE (EEAL) 2026 GENERAL REGULATIONS

 The teams with the same number of points in the general classification will be ranked on the basis of the higher number of points awarded for the individual competition, in which case the team with the highest number of points for one of the competition will be ranked higher.

-The medal in the general team classification is awarded to four competitors of the team occupying one of the first three places, who competed in this team with the highest number of times during the year.
+The medal in the final team classification is awarded to four competitors of the team occupying one of the first three places, who competed in this team with the highest number of times during the year.
 In the case of competitors with the same number of starts, the decisive factor is the higher place in the individual classification in a single competition, and then getting more points in a single competition.

 3. GENERAL REGULATIONS